TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

 The following software may be included in this product: deepmerge.
-A copy of the source code may be downloaded from git://github.com/TehShrike/deepmerge.git.
+A copy of the source code may be downloaded from git://github.com/KyleAMathews/deepmerge.git.
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) 2012 James Halliday, Josh Duff, and other contributors
+Copyright (c) 2012 Nicholas Fisher

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal